I have never had charge of a swimming pool before – What should I do and not do?

 - Return all sunbeds and furniture to their original positions

 - Remove all litter, clothing, towels etc from the pool area

 Please remember that the swimming pool is probably the central feature of your holiday – and will be the central feature for someone else’s holiday after you leave: Please respect it, treat it with care – but above all….
 ENJOY, and enjoy safely.

 Are you ready to look at booking a house with a pool?
-Go to the Halcyon Leisure website and browse the choice of houses with – and without- swimming pools, with a choice of properties for 2-32 people
+Go to the HL Holidays website or the France for Families website and browse the choice of houses with – and without- swimming pools, with a choice of properties for 2-32 people